 4. Understand Your Housing Rights

-There are laws and policies in place to ensure equal housing opportunities – and you must know your rights to recognize when they’re violated.
-We’ve gathered a list of critical legislation you should know:
+There are laws and policies in place to ensure equal housing opportunities – and you must know your rights to know when they’re violated.
+We’ve gathered a list of critical legislation and advocacy services you should know:

 Reasonable Accommodations: HOA And Neighborhood